LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 **Purpose**

-Registers this inventory type with the `lia.inventory` system.
+Registers this inventory type with the `lia.inventory` system and prepares its configuration.
+The table's `configure` method is invoked, and on the server `persistent` storage and an empty `accessRules` list are set up.

 **Parameters**